6 Can't-Miss Christmas Shows

 If this is truly the season to be jolly, nothing can slap a smile on your face and put a little holiday warmth in your heart faster than the magic of a live Christmas show.
 Around the world, theaters are putting a new spin on holiday classics or staging original and innovative Christmas shows that will dazzle your family's imagination and rekindle your holiday spirit.
 Check out these top Christmas shows to brighten the holiday season.

 Tchaikovsky’s Christmas classic, The Nutcracker, is routinely performed by everyone from grade schoolers to world-famous ballet companies, but few ballet interpretations are as inspiring as the one showcased by the Joffrey Ballet in Chicago.
-Robert Joffrey’s innovative choreography mixes tradition with modern costumes, as well as special effects with incredibly athletic dancers.
+Robert Joffrey’s innovative choreography -- reimagined by Christopher Wheeldon for this year's show -- mixes tradition with modern costumes, as well as special effects with incredibly athletic dancers.

 What would the Christmas season be without The Nutcracker performed by the world-famous Moscow Ballet?
 The company’s contemporary interpretation of Tchaikovsky’s 1892 ballet holds your attention even if you’re not a ballet aficionado.
 The tour stops in more than 60 cities in the United States and Canada this holiday season.

 There’s nothing quite like a good children’s story brought to life on stage at Christmas time.
-For over 15 consecutive years the Peacock Theatre in London revives The Snowman, the classic story about a young boy’s snowman coming to life.
-The 2 go on a magical Christmas journey, flying to the North Pole.
+For almost 20 consecutive years, the Peacock Theatre in London revived The Snowman, the classic story about a young boy’s snowman coming to life.
+The two go on a magical Christmas journey, flying to the North Pole.
 Like the book, the theater production tells the story without words, deferring to mime, dance and music.
 The pinnacle of the score by Howard Blake is the hauntingly beautiful "Walking in the Air," the lyrics to which are the only words in the evening performance.